ngscheurich/dotfiles/README.md

 1. Installs dependencies for this script to run
 2. Installs chezmoi
 3. Ensures a [1Password] user is active (for chezmoi templates)
-4. Initializes chezmoi local state
+4. Initializes and applies my current chezmoi state

 Additionally, if the platform is [Darwin] (macOS), a couple of additional programs are installed: